 - Passenger Boats

-HERO OdySea is currently the only self-drive boat tour in Dubai.
+HERO OdySea is the first self-drive boat tour in Dubai.
 They do not require a boat license to operate and have a capacity of 2 people per boat.
 These nifty small HERO boats are untippable and are a safer alternative to other small vessels such as jet skis.

-The guided boat tours are very hands-on, and allow guests to drive their own boat to some of Dubai’s most iconic landmarks such as Burj Al Arab, Atlantis and The World Islands.
+The guided boat tours are very hands-on, and allow guests to drive their own boat to some of Dubai’s most iconic landmarks such as Burj Al Arab, Atlantis and Logo Island.
 They reach speeds up to 50 kph (30 mph) and are an exciting way to see Dubai’s icons.

 Many Dubai tour companies use medium-sized passenger boats for various sightseeing cruises.
 These boats can accommodate 10-100 people.
 For people who are content with larger crowds, this can be a great budget option as passenger boat tours are often the cheapest.

 The trade-off with passenger boat tours is that they aren’t as interactive as other options.
 They’re mostly geared towards tourists who prefer a simple sightseeing trip, rather than a hands-on tour.

 Large groups will sometimes book a yacht either for dinner, party or for fishing.
 These types of boats are typically very large and can have 20-100+ passengers.

 Many yachts are booked on a shared basis, especially dinner cruises.
 Dinner cruises are great for foodies, as they’re oftentimes more focused on food than views.

 One drawback of cruises is that they can be quite crowded.
 Before choosing a company, be sure to check reviews and look for mentions of capacity to ensure the cruise won’t be too packed.

 Private charters are also an option, but they tend to be very expensive depending on the vessel.